solgenomics/mapviewer_dockerfile/README.md

 # mapviewer_dockerfile
-docker file for the interactive map viewer bra
+docker file for the interactive map viewer brapp